|January 2018||We went to Mirbat and the Hallaniyat Islands in Oman, on board the Oman Aggressor,

 into the hands of 5-7 graders to trigger fascination and awareness -

-nature in hands, sadly enough.
+nature, sadly enough.
 Together with the Molluscan Science

 Foundation we will deliver posters, information for teachers and sets